msveshnikov/autocode-ai/README.md

 -   Node.js (version 20.0.0 or higher), always use ES6 imports and async/await
 -   Always pass previous index.js (along with README.md contents) for incremental improvement
 -   Always use model: "claude-3-5-sonnet-20240620", max_tokens: 8192
+-   Provide nice UI with chalk so all steps are transparent to user
+-   Each step should improve application to the goals described in README.md
+-   New design ideas and considerations should be added to README.md by the tool (similar to index.js)

 ## Contributing